chimp1984/Bisq2/network/src/main/java/network/misq/network/design.md

 ## Architecture

-### Nodes
+### Node

-Nodes are structured following the chain of responsibility pattern.

-#### Connection layer

 - `SocketFactory`
     - Interface for getting a `ServerSocket` and a `Socket` from different implementations (Tor, I2P, ClearNet)
     - Provides factory method for creating the `SocketFactory` for the given `NetworkType`
 - `Server`
     - Listening for connections
-- `RawConnection`
+- `Connection`
     - Listening for messages
     - Send a `Message` by wrapping it into a `MisqMessage`
     - Unwrap `MisqMessage` and pass `Message` to listener
-- `RawNode`
+- `Node`
-  - Manages `Server` and `RawConnection` instances
+    - Manages `Server` and `Connection` instances

-#### Capability exchange layer

-- `CapabilityAwareNode`
-  - Creates `RawNode`
-  - Performs the _Capability Exchange Protocol_
-  - Maintains a queue for messages sent while protocol is not completed and process those after completion
-  - Creates `Connection` as wrapper for `RawConnection` containing `Capability` as well as other metadata
-  - Activates `Connection` and `Message` listeners once protocol is completed

-#### Authorization layer

-- `AuthorizedNode`
-  - Creates `CapabilityAwareNode`
-  - Performs _Authorization Protocol_
+    - Performs initial _Connection Handshake Protocol_
+    - Listen on messages from connection and performs _Authorization Protocol_.
+If successful notify `MessageListener`s
-  - For sending wrap `Message` into a `AuthorizedMessage` via _Authorization Protocol_
+    - At requests to send a message add AuthorizationToken according to _Authorization Protocol_
-  - Expect type `AuthorizedMessage` at message handler, unwraps it and verify it in _Authorization Protocol_

 #### Service layer

 - `P2pServiceNode`
-  - Creates `AuthorizedNode`
+    - Creates `Node`
     - Creates `OverlayNetworkService` if that service is supported
     - Creates `ConfidentialMessageService` if that service is supported
     - Creates `DataService` if that service is supported
     - Creates `RelayService` if that service is supported
 - `P2pService`
     - Creates `P2pServiceNode`
     - Maintains a map of `P2pServiceNode`s by `NetworkType`

 #### Module API

 - `NetworkService`
     - Top level service for accessing `P2pService` and `HttpService`

 ### Services

 - `ConfidentialMessageService`
     - Encrypts and signs a `Message` and creates a `ConfidentialMessage`
     - Decrypts and verify signature when receiving a `ConfidentialMessage` and send `Message` to listeners.
     - Forward messages to all it's nodes
     - Listen on messages of all its nodes

 - `RelayService`
   TODO